Yshushan/JavaScript-study-notes/DOMCommonAPI.md

 classlists.item(index) //Return the class name with a specified index number from an element.
 //Index starts at 0.
 Return null if the index is out of range

-classlists.remove(classname1, classname2, more) //Remove one or more class names from an element.
+classlists.remove(classname1, ...more) //Remove one or more class names from an element.
 //NOTE: Removing a class that does not exist, does NOT throw an error

 classlists.toggle(classname, boolValue)